buildbot/buildbot/master/docs/manual/configuration/www.rst

 Currently only one provider is available:

-.. py:class:: buildbot.ldapuserinfo.LdapUserInfo(uri, bindUser, bindPw, accountBase, accountPattern, groupBase=None, groupMemberPattern=None, groupName=None, accountFullName, accountEmail, avatarPattern=None, avatarData=None, accountExtraFields=None)
+.. py:class:: buildbot.ldapuserinfo.LdapUserInfo(uri, bindUser, bindPw, accountBase, accountPattern, groupBase=None, groupMemberPattern=None, groupName=None, accountFullName, accountEmail, avatarPattern=None, avatarData=None, accountExtraFields=None, tls=None)

         :param uri: uri of the ldap server
         :param bindUser: username of the ldap account that is used to get the infos for other users (usually a "faceless" account)